Daemonite/material/docs/4.4/components/forms.md

 {% endcapture %}
 {% include example.html content=example %}

+### Customizing

+Validation states can be customized via Sass with the `$form-validation-states` map.
+Located in our `_variables.scss` file, this Sass map is looped over to generate the default `valid`/`invalid` validation states.
+Included is a nested map for customizing each state's color and icon.
+While no other states are supported by browsers, those using custom styles can easily add more complex form feedback.

+Please note that we do not recommend customizing these values without also modifying the `form-validation-state` mixin.

+{% highlight scss %}
+// Sass map from `_variables.scss`
+// Override this and recompile your Sass to generate different states
+$form-validation-states: map-merge(
+  (
+    "valid": (
+      "color": $form-feedback-valid-color,
+      "icon": $form-feedback-icon-valid
+    ),
+    "invalid": (
+      "color": $form-feedback-invalid-color,
+      "icon": $form-feedback-icon-invalid
+    )
+  ),
+  $form-validation-states
+);

+// Loop from `_forms.scss`
+// Any modifications to the above Sass map will be reflected in your compiled
+// CSS via this loop.
+@each $state, $data in $form-validation-states {
+  @include form-validation-state($state, map-get($data, color), map-get($data, icon));
+}
+{% endhighlight %}

 ## Custom forms

 For even more customization and cross browser consistency, use our completely custom form elements to replace the browser defaults.
 They're built on top of semantic and accessible markup, so they're solid replacements for any default form control.

 ### Checkboxes and radios

-Each checkbox and radio is wrapped in a `<div>` with a sibling `<span>` to create our custom control and a `<label>` for the accompanying text.
+Each checkbox and radio `<input>` and `<label>` pairing is wrapped in a `<div>` to create our custom control.
 Structurally, this is the same approach as our default `.form-check`.

 We use the sibling selector (`~`) for all our `<input>` states—like `:checked`—to properly style our custom form indicator.
 When combined with the `.custom-control-label` class, we can also style the text for each item based on the `<input>`'s state.

 We hide the default `<input>` with `opacity` and use the `.custom-control-label` to build a new custom form indicator in its place with `::before` and `::after`.
 Unfortunately we can't build a custom one from just the `<input>` because CSS's `content` doesn't work on that element.

-In the checked states, we use **base64 embedded SVG icons** from [Open Iconic](https://useiconic.com/open).
+In the checked states, we use **base64 embedded SVG icons** from [Open Iconic](https://github.com/iconic/open-iconic).
 This provides us the best control for styling and positioning across browsers and devices.

 #### Checkboxes